muhai-project/marl_language_games/README.md

 Download Miniconda from [this website](https://docs.conda.io/en/latest/miniconda.html) and follow the installation instructions.
 If you are prompted to add Miniconda to your `.bash_profile` or `.zshrc`, accept.
 For the changes to take effect and use `conda` from the command line, you must restart the Terminal.
 At the time of writing, the Miniconda website suggests to install Miniconda with Python 3.7.

-The `environment.yml` file presents in this repository makes it easy to recreate the `emrl` conda environment that was used to develop this project.
+The `environment.yml` file presents in this repository makes it easy to recreate the `marl_language_games` conda environment that was used to develop this project.
 This file lists all necessary packages and their version numbers.
 You can use the Makefile to setup this environment.

-1. To recreate the `emrl` conda environment that was used to develop this project, run:
+1. To recreate the `marl_language_games` conda environment that was used to develop this project, run:
-   - `make install_env1`
+   - `make install_conda_env`
 2. If the environment was successfully created, you can activate it by running
-   - `conda activate emrl`
+   - `conda activate marl_language_games`
-   - You should see the prompt of your Terminal change from `(base)` to `(emrl)`.
+   - You should see the prompt of your Terminal change from `(base)` to `(marl_language_games)`.
-3. Then to install the `emrl` package into the newly create `(emrl)` environment, run:
+3. Then to install the `marl_language_games` package into the newly create `(marl_language_games)` environment, run:
-   - `make install_env2`
+   - `make install_package`
-   - You should see the `emrl` package when listing all dependencies of the environment through `conda list`.
+   - You should see the `marl_language_games` package when listing all dependencies of the environment through `conda list`.

 ## Running an experiment

-Make sure that the `emrl` environment has been setup and activated.
+Make sure that the `marl_language_games` environment has been setup and activated.

 Two scripts are available in the directory `scripts` at the moment: